edykim/edykim.com/content/en/posts/_archives/2017-01-01-setup-hugo-blog-on-github-pages-with-travis-ci.md

 The strength of static blog is that it don't need any program specific environment.
 There are several options, Amazon S3, Dropbox, etc. Even it's possible to use some abandoned old geocity-ish service.
-Github provides Github Pages for this case and it's free to use.
+GitHub provides GitHub Pages for this case and it's free to use.

-Create a [Github](https://github.com) account if you don't have one.
+Create a [GitHub](https://github.com) account if you don't have one.
 Then, Create a repository using `<username>.github.io` as a name.

-Go to the your hugo directory, and make it as a git repository, then push it to Github.
+Go to the your hugo directory, and make it as a git repository, then push it to GitHub.

 ```bash
 $ git init